Who We Are

 Ian Mills - Research Technician

 As a Research Technician, Ian assists with CED’s applied research projects.
-He graduated from UAA with a BBA in Economics.
 Prior to joining CED, he worked in UAA Administrative Services as an Accounting Assistant and as a Fixed Asset Manager.
 In the accounting department he oversaw, and helped to direct, the adoption of new processes and practices which were designed to be streamlined, secure, and time-saving.
 Ian is experienced with data management and analysis, workflow management, and research practices.
 Professionally, he is interested in macroeconomic market dynamics, economic efficiency and development, economic policy, and investment.
+Ian graduated from UAA with a BBA in Economics.

 Samantha Davenport is the Startups Storyteller for CED.
 Before joining CED, she was the executive editor of The Northern Light — UAA’s student-run newspaper — for 2.5 years.
 During her time at UAA, she completed internships at the Anchorage Daily News and Alaska Public Media.
 She graduated from UAA in December of 2018 with bachelor's degrees in journalism and political science.

 In additional to her work at CED, Samantha is an Anchorage-based freelance writer and managing editor of The Spenardian, an award-winning hyperlocal magazine about the neighborhood of Spenard.
 She is also a board member of the Alaska Press Club, a network of journalists and media in Alaska and previously served on the Spenard Community Council's executive board as treasurer.